For people with complex needs who have or are at risk of coming into contact with the Criminal Justice system

 We have a great deal of expertise in delivering forensic services, having pioneered the first forensic model over 10 years ago.
 We engage in partnership with clinicians and stakeholders, sharing our expertise in this area and working collaboratively to provide the very best practise and care for the people we support.

 During my time working as a support worker I completed the Joint Nursing and Social Work program at University.
 I have been with Consensus since December 2011 starting my career at Consensus as a RNLD, progressing to service manager in 2015.
-In 2016 I progressed to Operations Manager working closely with the Regional Directors to ensure the effective running of my region and to guarantee overall good practise and outcomes at a service level and for the people we support.
+In 2016 I progressed to Operations Manager working closely with the Regional Directors to ensure the effective running of my region and to guarantee overall good practice and outcomes at a service level and for the people we support.

 Having been heavily involved with the set up, opening and on-going operational management of our existing forensic services I have in-depth knowledge and understanding of how to ensure such services are managed and operated in the right way for people with highly complex needs and risk factors.
 In April 2021 I became Forensic Strategic Lead for Consensus to develop our long-term strategy and provide guidance and best practise advice for our existing forensic services and new bespoke forensic services we may develop.
 I support the teams working within the services and the operational teams to support individuals to maximise their potential in a setting that is right for them, whilst ensuring that risk is carefully managed.